 What is the Human Web and what data is collected through it?

-Ghostery will soon be implementing the Human Web for all its data collecting purposes.
 The Human Web is an open-source technology built by our parent company, Cliqz, that uses the power of anonymous group data create innovative browser technologies to make the internet more private.
-Users that participate in the Human Web contribute anonymous data related to trackers, websites, and search queries that are then analyzed and evaluated for relevance and safety.
+Users that participate in the Human Web contribute anonymous information related to trackers, websites, and search queries that are then analyzed and evaluated for relevance and safety.
 This data is used to create anonymous group models that power the private quick-search, anti-tracking, anti-phishing technologies featured in Cliqz products and which will soon be featured in Ghostery.

 The Human Web is built using world-leading privacy-by-design practices that ensures that any data that is collected is done completely anonymously without any personally identifiable information.
 To achieve this, the Human Web implements two core components: its data collection framework and its proxy network.